dennykane/LOTW/README.md

 [root](https://github.com/linuxontheweb/lotw/tree/main/root): Folder where essential client-side files of the core system are kept.

 [svcs](https://github.com/linuxontheweb/lotw/tree/main/svcs): Folder where any service that extends the system's core functionality (such as sending and receiving email) are kept.
-Each service is to be run as an independent nodejs server on an available port.
+Each service is to be run as an independent Node.js server on an available port.

 [www](https://github.com/linuxontheweb/lotw/tree/main/www): Folder where static assets to be used in the website (external to the LOTW system) and documentation are kept.